Is it possible to make CBD oil at home?

 Why Are People Becoming Interested in CBD Oil

 CBD or cannabidiol is a promising compound that has potential therapeutic and medical applications.
-Scientists experimenting on CBD reports that the product can help in reducing pain, treating anxiety, preventing seizures, and more(6).
+Scientists studying CBD reports that the product can potentially help in reducing pain, treating anxiety, preventing seizures, and more(6).

 CBD is obtained from hemp, which is a strain of the Cannabis sativa plant species.
 Unlike medical marijuana, CBD by itself lacks sufficient amounts of a compound called tetrahydrocannabinol (THC) to cause a “high.”